yvelikova/axway-open-docs/content/en/docs/apigtw_security/admin_non_root.md

 ## Patch vshell binary with static search paths

 When you enable processes running as non-root to listen on privileged ports using `setcap` (see [Enable API Gateway processes to listen on privileged ports](#enable-processes-to-listen)), certain environment variables are disabled as a security precaution.
-For this reason, you must make the locations of the gateway library files available to the operating system.
+For this reason, you must make the locations of API Gateway library files available to the operating system.

-To patch the `vshell` binary with static search paths, perform the following steps:

-1. Use `patchelf` to patch the `vshell` binary with the absolute paths of the API Gateway library files.
+Use `patchelf` to patch the `vshell` binary with the absolute paths of the API Gateway library files.
 For example, run the following command:

 ```
 $ patchelf --force-rpath --set-rpath